grafana/k6-docs/docs/sources/v0.48.x/using-k6/test-authoring/create-tests-from-recordings/_index.md

 ---
 title: 'Create tests from recordings'
-excerpt: 'In load testing, recording usually refers to the process of creating a load test from the recording of a user session.'
+description: 'In load testing, recording usually refers to the process of creating a load test from the recording of a user session.'
 weight: 02
 ---